 Juicers can vary dramatically in price, so what should you look for in buying a juicer?

-In order to extract juice from fruits and vegetables, it is necessary first to break down the cell walls and fibres and then separate out the juice.
-Ideally, a top quality juicer should deliver a nutrient-rich juice on the one hand and a dry pulp of cell walls and fibres, on the other.
+In order to extract juice from fruits and vegetables, it is necessary first to break down the cell walls and fibers and then separate out the juice.
+Ideally, a top quality juicer should deliver a nutrient-rich juice on the one hand and a dry pulp of cell walls and fibers, on the other.
 There are basically two types of juicers: centrifugal juicers and masticating juicers.

 What is a centrifugal juicer?

-That doesn’t sound very appetising.
+That doesn’t sound very appetizing.
 Are masticating juicers any better?

 This is far more efficient than centrifugal action.
 A good masticating juicer will extract up to five times more nutrients than centrifugal juicers.

 Masticating juicers – like the popular American champion juicer – use a rugged cutter, spinning at 1425 rpm.
 This will juice whole carrots and quartered apples speedily and with ease.

 There are also slower masticating juicers that use a single auger or twin gears, revolving at 80 to 160 rpm, to more gently crush smaller pieces of fruit and vegetables.
 They are especially useful for juicing tough fibrous greens and wheat grass (a powerful healing natural tonic).

 You can also juice wheat grass with a manual masticating juicer.
 A good one can be relatively inexpensive to buy, and is similar to an old fashioned table-mounted mincer that is turned with a handle.
 Many masticating juicers will also make smoothies, purees, nut butters, pasta, baby foods and frozen fruit ice creams.

 The price of a good juicer may seem quite high, but the quality of the juice produced, and the long life of the juicer, far outweigh the initial outlay when compared to the cheaper, far less efficient models on the market.